 Positive is my new mantra and negative feelings and thoughts make me think, “Why?
 What did I do or didn’t do?
 If it’s something which has been projected on me by someone else, then “fuck off!”
 I don’t need your negativity!

-Surely you lied, to me, to others to hide this?
+Surely you lied, to me, and to others to hide this?

 Pretty sure I didn’t, and don’t call me Shirley!